 I woke up to some of the most hilarious comments and ‘harshtags’ I have seen this year.
 The #WifeNotCook proponents on social media have been assailed by from every angle.
-They have been pummeled left right and centre on every platform with mocking ‘harshtags’ like #HusbandNotATM, #MotherNotCook, #MistressNotMaid and the funniest I ‘ve seen, #BoyfriendNotHouseboy!
+They have been pummeled left right and centre on every platform with mocking ‘harshtags’ like #HusbandNotATM, #MotherNotCook, #MistressNotMaid, and the funniest I ‘ve seen, #BoyfriendNotHouseboy!

 Nigerians have never lacked in ingenuity and humour, in fact, it comes naturally, a way of life to survive and relax in a country so blessed with resources yet so poor in development.
 This is why despite all the negatives we were once ranked the happiest people in the world.
-A majority of Nigerians in diaspora will often tell you they ‘ll rather be home if they had the choice.
+A majority of Nigerians in the diaspora will often tell you they‘ll rather be home if they had the choice.
 And many Lagosians who spend hours in frustrating traffic will still tell you they don’t want to live elsewhere.

 The great Abami Eda Fela summarised our beautiful madness in one phrase, “suffering and smiling”.

 Paradoxically, for all our ingenuity Nigerians can still be copycats regardless.
 It is more worrisome that we have this propensity to copy the negatives and even go on to outdo the originators.

 Ideally, the #WifeNotCook tag was obviously intended to propagate awareness among husbands that wives should be seen as partners who deserve their love, warmth and appreciation rather than helpers who should be subjugated to the kitchen regardless of their emotional or physical state.

 However, there is a fundamental flaw in the chosen words for the hashtag.
 By saying “wife not cook” the very first impression people get is that you are either saying a wife should not cook or must not cook and as usual our accidental feminists have also helped in spreading the misconception.